 Danica began her career as a registered nurse in the neonatal ICU after obtaining her BSN from the University of Texas at Austin School of Nursing in 2001.
 Even before completing her undergraduate degree, she knew she would pursue graduate studies but she just wasn’t sure where or what.
 The next leg of her journey led her from San Antonio to Philadelphia where she obtained her MSN and PhD at the University of Pennsylvania.
 Her academic and professional endeavors centered around medically fragile infants and the biopsychosocial interplay inherent in parenting a child with a congenital heart defect.

 After having a child of her own, she and her husband moved back to the Austin area to be close to family.
 The next stage of her journey led her to pediatric acute care nursing and back into the academic arena.
 She has taught at the UT Austin School of Nursing since 2012.
-She has taught child health and teaches a course about teaching.
+She has taught didactic and practicum courses in child health and a course about teaching and learning in practice settings.
 In her time at UT she has realized a love for all things “teaching and learning.”
 In her current role as chair of the Family, Public Health and Nursing Administration Division at the UT Austin School of Nursing, faculty development has become an ideal way to channel this passion.